toextendmylimits/LeetCode/000-tree-dfs.md

 1. [543.
 Diameter of Binary Tree](https://leetcode.com/problems/diameter-of-binary-tree)
    1. If the path go through a node, then it equals the sum of left subtree's height and right subtree's height
-   1. So we traverse all nodes, and find its height, update diameter if needed
+   1. So we traverse the tree, for each node, find its height, update diameter if needed
    <details>

       ```python